by Myriha Burce

 Watch it on YouTube or SundanceNow Doc Club (an add-on streaming service offering a 30-day free trial via Amazon Video).

 Take this list home with you and queue up a good documentary to show your family what you do for a living—or set up a viewing party with your team to add a little drama to your internal education program.

 What e-discovery lessons did you take away from these documentaries—or other films we’ve missed?
 Let us know in the comments or @kCura on Twitter.

-Myriha Burce is a member of the marketing communications team at kCura, focusing on industry and customer advocacy.
+Myriha Burce was a member of the marketing team at Relativity, focusing on industry and customer advocacy.

 Now in Relativity Analytics: 3 Customer-Driven Enhancements